Skip to main content

 Chatting with the API

 1. Start a conversation Call POST /{version}/{account_id}/{project_id}/chat/create.
-The response includes a conversation_id and the assistant’s initial response.
-You can optionally pass integration_attributes to provide custom context to the agent.
+The response includes a conversation_id and the agent’s initial response.
+You can optionally pass integration_attributes to provide custom context to the agent, and variant_id to target a specific variant.

 2. Send and receive messages Call POST /{version}/{account_id}/{project_id}/chat/respond with the conversation_id. message is optional.
-The response includes the assistant’s response, an end_conversation flag, and may include a handoff object.
+The response includes the agent’s response, an end_conversation flag, and may include a handoff object.

 3. Close a conversation Call PUT /{version}/{account_id}/{project_id}/chat/close with the conversation_id in the body.
 The response returns { "success": true } on success.